nuodb/nuodb-collector/README.md

 3.  `synctrace` - collects internal NuoDB lock tracing data on a regular 30s interval.
 4.  `threads` - extends the [Telegraf ProcStat Input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/procstat) with per-thread data.
 Collects host machine resource consumption statistics on a regular 10s interval.

+To setup NuoDB Insights visual monitoring which uses the NuoDB Collector, follow the instructions on the [NuoDB Insights](https://github.com/nuodb/nuodb-insights) github page.

+to setup NuoDB perfomrance metric collection using NuoDB Collector when not using NuoDB Insights, follow the instruction on this page

 # NuoDB Collector Page Outline
 [Quick Start with Docker Compose](#Quick-start-with-docker-compose)